dmastrop/c11_AWS3_infra_with_python_wrapper_multiple_boto3_gitlab_pipeline_VPS/README.md

 Regarding tagging:
 The gatekeeper_resurrect is the analogue of gatekeeper_blocked.
-These will be added during the decision making engine of the resurrection_gateway.
+These will be added during the decision making engine of the resurrection_gatekeeper.
 Ghosts will always have a gatekeeper_resurrect, because they always have an ip address and thus a requeing can always be attempted (but it may not work for one reason or another).